idfive/Developer-Documentation/docs/general/accessibility.md

 #### Color and Contrast

 - All text meets WCAG 2.2 AA color contrast requirements (4.5:1 for normal text, 3:1 for large text)
-- Non-text elements like icons, form inputs, and interactive components meet 3:1 contrast ratio requirements
+- Essential non-text elements like focus indicators, form controls, and interactive components meet 3:1 contrast ratio requirements where required for understanding or interaction
 - Information is never conveyed through color alone
 - Interactive elements have clear visual states (hover, focus, active)